 As regards planning applications, the Development Planning (Procedure for Applications and their Determination) Regulations (S.L.
 552.13) obliges the Executive Chairperson (established under the Development Planning Act [Cap.
-552]) to ensure that information about the applications are available online, and on the actual site, at an early stage in order to allow for members of the public to make representations.
+552]) to ensure that information about the applications are available online, and on the actual site, as well as at the relevant local council-at an early stage in order to allow for members of the public to make representations.

 As regards EIAs, public consultation is carried out during scoping (terms of reference) and the review stage (Regulations 16, 19, 20).
 Public consultation during the scoping stage is issued through a notification published on the ERA's website (EIA Portal) informing the public that a proposal is subject to an EIA, also inviting the public to submit issues to be included in the EIA terms of reference within 30 days from the issue of such notification.
 Such notifications include the details of the proposal including a Project Description Statement (PDS) as requested in the EIA Regulations (S.L.
 549.46).
 One or more scoping meetings may be held with the Local Council, NGOs and entities of Government.
 Once the EIA Report is received, it is issued for public consultation for 30 days.
 The public is notified through an advert in the press as well as on the ERA webpage (EIA Portal).
 For Category I projects, and other projects not listed in Category I as the Authority deems fit, a public hearing is convened in the locality where the development is being proposed.
 The public is once again notified through adverts in the press as well as through a notification on the ERA website (EIA Portal).
 For a public meeting, the public is notified at least 15 days before the meeting.
 Further comments by the public can be submitted up to 7 days following the public meeting.
-All information relevant to the EIA and the decision-making is made available to the public.
+All information relevant to the EIA and the decision-making is made available to the public.this procedure is catered for under Regulation 25 of the EIA Regulations (S.L.
+549.46) which provides inter alia, that the public shall be informed at least 15 but not later than 30 days before the date of the public hearing about their right to attend and make representations on the proposal.
+The public will be informed of the date, time and place of the hearing through a publication in the Government Gazette and in a local newspaper.
+The applicant is also requested to publish in at least one daily newspaper in the Maltese language and in at least one daily newspaper published in the English language, a notice with details including the details on the public hearing and opportunities for public participation.